 Now that you don’t want the plant to grow any bigger, it does not need so many leaves for the photosynthesis that fuels its growth.
 So, in late August or early September (Northern hemisphere), you can cut off half to two thirds of the plants leaves, making sure especially to take off those leaves that are preventing light and warmth getting to the fruit.
 Later in September/October, you can take off more or less all the leaves.

-This picture is from early October and you can see that I have removed most of the leaves from these plants now. - Put them in a bag – with a banana
+This picture is from early October and you can see that I have removed most of the leaves from these plants now.

-If all else fails and the tomatoes are not ripening on the plant, you can place the unripe fruit in a paper bag with a banana in a drawer or other dark place.
+If all else fails and the tomatoes are not ripening on the plant, you can pick and place the unripe fruit in a paper bag with a banana in a drawer or other dark place.
 Bizarre as it sounds, this works because the ripe banana gives off ethylene and ethylene promotes ripening in fruit.

 This works best with fruit that are showing signs of starting to ripen (i.e. a hint of orange flesh).
-Also, check regularly for any signs of rotting and remove any fruit that are starting to rot. - Hang the plant upside down
+Also, check regularly for any signs of rotting and remove any fruit that are starting to rot.

-One final method (an alternative to the banana in the bag trick) is to pull up the plant and hang it upside down somewhere warm dry and away from frost (e.g. a garage).
+Another method (an alternative to the banana in the bag trick) is to pull up the plant and hang it upside down somewhere warm dry and away from frost (e.g. a garage).
 You probably won’t get all the fruit to ripen, but in this way you can harvest a few final fruits of your labours.

 So there you have it.
 Don’t let all your efforts go to waste.
 Try these techniques for ripening your tomatoes.